reidgs/TerraBot/README.md

 * high : sets a high value for that sensor

 *If no file is passed in, there will be no intereference in the transfer of data.*

-### Arduino Node ###
-Sensors and actuators are being controlled in the Arduino node:

-* The Arduino reads in all sensor data and translates them from raw values to more meaningful values that are then published to the TerraBot node.
-* The Arduino also subscribes to topics containing data values that are published by the TerraBot node.
-These meaningful values are translated to its raw form, with which the Arduino can write to the actuators.

-All communication to and from the Arduino is done via the TerraBot node, meaning you should never access the same topics as the Arduino.

 ## Running the System ##
 ### Connecting to the Raspberry Pi ###